 New and improved user experience is practically embedded in the cleaner interface run on PWA.
-The progressive part in PWA part suggestive to how already existing technology is being used in an innovative and intuitive way.
+The progressive part in PWA part suggestive of how already existing technology is being used in an innovative and intuitive way.

 Conversion rates are tightly related to how fast a web site can get content on display.
 Site loading speed turns out to be detrimental to how potential buyers behave.
-A mere one or two second delay on the content load could mean the difference between hitting that ‘checkout’ button and closing that browser window and moving on.
+A mere one or two-second delay on the content load could mean the difference between hitting that ‘checkout’ button and closing that browser window and moving on.
 With other important factors somewhat equalized, a customer will prefer the web store of the company who made their web page show up faster than that of their competition which loads slowly.

 Not having to constantly be plugged in the grid saves a lot of resources.
-This makes PWAs shine in regions where limited connectivity is common and low bandwidth mobile data plans are preferred option.
+This makes PWAs shine in regions where limited connectivity is common and low bandwidth mobile data plans are the preferred option.